 Oh, he was a sight!

-I almost forgot, besides shoving his feet into Mom’s bedroom slippers and tying little bells to the slippers’ bows, he also decided to complete his costume with a walking stick, which was really Mom’s yardstick that she used when sewing.
+I almost forgot.
+Besides shoving his feet into mom’s bedroom slippers and tying little bells to the slippers’ bows, he also completed his costume with a walking stick, which was really mom’s yardstick that she used when sewing.

-We heard him before we saw him, heard the tinkle of the bells as my brother, Mom, and I were tidying the kitchen after a late supper one evening.
-We all turned toward the sound as he glided into the room with his head lifted proudly, but tilted at an angle as the towel threatened to unravel.
-He stopped in front of us with one hand on a hip and the other clutching the yardstick.
-Well, I thought we were all three going to puke up supper from laughing.
-Mom had to pull out a chair and sit, she was laughing so hard.
+We heard him before we saw him, heard the tinkle of the bells as my brother, mom, and I were tidying the kitchen after a late supper one evening.
+As he entered the room, we all turned towards the sound.
+He proudly lifted his head, but tilted it as the towel threatened to unravel.
+He stood before us, hand on hip, clutching the yardstick.
+I thought we would all puke from laughing.
+Mom had to pull out a chair and sit; she was laughing so hard.

-Well, I really don’t know what made Brutus stop.
-I guess he had finally recognized Dad.
-Mom said the strong smells of the mothballs from Dad’s old robe had masked Dad’s familiar smell, plus his face and head were covered by the turban, plus he had tied those bells to the slippers.
-Anyway, Brutus calmed down and Dad tentatively presented his hand for Brutus to sniff.
-Brutus sniffed his hand, licked it in apology, and Dad patted him on the head.
+I don’t know why Brutus stopped.
+I guess he had finally recognized dad.
+Mom said the potent smells of the mothballs from his old robe masked dad’s familiar smell, and the turban covered his face and head, plus he had tied those bells to the slippers.
+Anyway, Brutus calmed down and dad tentatively presented his hand for Brutus to sniff.
+Brutus sniffed his hand, licked it in apology, and dad patted him on the head.

 Dad was quite upset with us for not coming to his aid.
 I heard my parents talking on the way to their bedroom that night as I lay quietly in bed.

-“That dog would have had my balls for dinner for all you three would have cared.”
-Dad said.
+“That dog could have eaten my balls for dinner, and none of you would have cared,” my dad said.

 Mom replied with a soft chuckle as they walked down the hall to their room.